Contax N Digital vs Pentax K-1

 Apart from body and sensor, cameras can and do differ across a range of features.
 The N Digital and the K-1 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-1 offers a wider field of view (100%) than the one in the N Digital (95%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the N Digital has a higher magnification (0.73x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Contax N Digital, the Pentax K-1, and comparable cameras.

 One feature that differentiates the K-1 and the N Digital is in-body image stabilization (IBIS).
-The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the N Digital has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the N Digital offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.